jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   ``#!/bin/bash`` is a shebang_ line that tells the computer to use bash_ to run the program.
 You can change it to ``#!/bin/zsh`` if you have zsh_ installed

-* This program will always make a project name ``magic``.
+* This program will always make a project called ``magic``.
 I add a variable that is referenced with ``$PROJECT_NAME`` to make it possible to make a project for any name I give when the program is called

   .. code-block:: shell